MahanFathi/iLQG-MuJoCo/README.md

 Iterative LQG for a couple of MuJoCo models

 ### Demo for _Inverted Pendulum_ and _Hopper_
 A few iterations before convergence is shown here.
 Hopper in particular does crazy stuff, but it will get there.
 This whole process below is considered as a signle MPC run.
-You can set contact solref[0] to a slightly higher number in the model, for a more smooth dynamics and hence better derivative behaviors.
+You can set contact solref[0] to a slightly higher number in the model, for more smooth dynamics and hence better derivative behaviors.

 <img src="https://i.imgur.com/kOUsrXA.gif" width="200"> <img src="https://i.imgur.com/8z8WXNd.gif" width="200">